-The department first established factors for each county in 2007 and has recalculated them many times, most recently for the 2014 assessment.
-Each county's factor was calculated by comparing its median price for farmland sales during the review period to that of the base counties.5
+The department first established factors for each county in 2007 for the 2008 assessment, and has recalculated them many times.
+Each county's factor was calculated by comparing its median price for farmland sales during the review period to that of the base counties.